Ajayi108/Housing-price-prediction/README.md

 to see a video of the app check  the [Video on wiki](https://mygit.th-deg.de/ia28241/my-first-project/-/wikis/home)

-## Use cases
+# Use cases

+- predicting House price base on the user input.
+-  To check area specific data.
+- To explore the impact of different features on house prices
+- To see market changes in prices.
+- to quickly compare property prices.

-see the use cases on the wiki [Use cases](https://mygit.th-deg.de/ia28241/my-first-project/-/wikis/Use-cases-of-the-app)
+see the use cases for each persona in the wiki page [Use cases](https://mygit.th-deg.de/ia28241/my-first-project/-/wikis/Use-cases-of-the-app)

 # Request